A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 \subsubsection{Identification of the Bounds}

-If we observe the actions $Y$ and the payoff state $W$ of the pre-policy game, then we can recover the bounds from data, without specifying the details of the game.
-However, in practice, we often do not observe the whole state vector $W$.
+If we observe the actions $Y$ and the payoff state $W$ of the pre-policy game, then we can recover the bounds in Theorem \ref{thm: bounds1} from data without specifying the details of the game.
+However, in practice, we often do not observe the whole vector $W$.